-The socio-demographic characteristics of 170 male staff from the University of lbadan are presented in Table 1.
+The socio-demographic characteristics of 170 male staff from the University of Ibadan are presented in Table 1.
 About 14% of the respondents were academic staff while three-quarter (75.9%) were non-academic staff and 10% were technical or laboratory staff.

 One-third had been working in the University for less than 10 years while 5 out of 10 had worked between 10 to 19years.
 One-quarter of the respondents had Ordinary and Higher National Diploma.
 About 30% had Bachelor degree while 17.6% and 11.2% had Masters and Doctoral degrees respectively.
 The marital status of the respondents revealed that 87.6% of them were married while 11.2% were single and only 1.2% were widowed.
-Majority (86.5%) were Christians and only 13.5% were Muslim.
+Majority (86.5%) were Christians and only 13.5% were Muslims.

-The average age of the respondents was 41±9 years with only 8.8% between 20-29 years while 34.1%, 37.6% and 19.5% were between 30-39years, 40-49years and 50years and above respectively.
-About 17% had no child while about 27% had one to two children and about half (46.5%) of the respondents had three to four children.
-Of the 151 married respondents, 6.6% were yet to become father while 4 out of 10 had their youngest to be below 5years of age.
+The average age of the respondents was 41±9 years with only 8.8% between 20-29 years and 37.6% between 40-49 years.
+About 17% of the respondents had no child while 46.5% had three to four children.
+Of the 151 married respondents, 6.6% were yet to become fathers while 4 out of 10 fathers had children below 5 years of age as their youngest child.